Herbal remedies for gallstones

 – Nettle (Urtica dioica) Another plant well suited to increase urine output so that, like parsley, may help prevent formation of stones or facilitate their removal when they are small.

-– Dandelion (Taraxacum officinale) It is one of the most urine stimulating plants, to the extent that in Catalan it is call ” pixallits” (Bed pisser), which refers to this aspect.
-Its use is very appropriate in cases where it is very interesting to eliminate water – dropsy, kidney stones, obesity – as in those where it is essential to eliminate toxins from the blood – cholesterol, uric acid, diabetes, etc. (Infusion of dried leaves.
+– Dandelion (Taraxacum officinale) Very valuable to get rid off excessive water retention – dropsy, kidney stones, obesity – and to eliminate toxins from the blood (Infusion of dried leaves.
 Take 3 cups a day.
 The same infusion can also be done with a mixture of leaves and roots.)

 – Bearberry /kinnikinnick ( Arctostaphylos uva-ursi) It is quite effective in the treatment of the gallstones, not for its power to dissolve the calculus (Lithiasis), what it doesn’t really do, but in its germicide value that impede the infections that many times are associated with this type of ailments.
 (Maceration in cold water of four spoonfuls of dry leaves by liter of water during 4 hours.
 Drink 3 glasses a day. – Avoid to macerate the leaves in hot water, not to liberate too many tannins.)
 (20 drops of fluid extract, twice a day) (Powder several leaves and take 2 tea spoonfuls a day.
 It can be mixed with honey to make it more pleasant)

 – Corn (Zea mays) The decoction of two tablespoons of corn beards per cup water for 20 minutes is also useful as a stimulant for urinary tract.(Decoction of 50 g per liter of beards of corn for 20 minutes.
 4 cups per day)